How Much Can I Charge For An EFL Lesson?

-If you’re working for an EFL school, then the issue of rates is not likely to come up as your rates would be decided by your employer.
+If you’re working for an EFL school, then the issue of rates won’t be an issue as they would be set by your employer.
 Your employer decides how much students pay to attend your classes, as well as how much you earn as the teacher.
-Similarly if you work for a private or government school it is likely that you’ll be paid a monthly salary.
+Similarly, if you work for a private or government school, you’ll likely be paid a monthly salary.

 But if you teach English online as an independent teacher or if you have private students you have the freedom to set your own rates.

 The question then is, how much can I charge for an EFL lesson?